pettiblog/pettiblog.github.io/_drafts/PDB-parser.md

 ---
-title: "PDB-parser"
+title: "PDB-Parser"
-excerpt: "To parse and modify a PDB with Python"
+excerpt: "To parse and modify a Protein Structure file (PDB) with Python"
 header:
   teaser: python.png
 sidebar: